withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Checklist for moving on

 <Checklist key="introduction">
-- [ ] I can use the sidebar on the right to view the tutorial units and pages
+- [ ] I have picked a place to start, Unit 1 or 2.
+Now show me what I'm going to build!
 </Checklist>